wblee800/wblee800.github.io/README.md

 ### **PioneerY**
 **Founder and Full-Stack AI Engineer** 📍 *Canada* | *Apr.
 2025 – present*
-<br> Developed the AI-driven personalized immigration, job matching, social network assistant.
+<br> Developed the AI-driven personalized immigration, job matching, social networking assistant.
 - Designed and integrated immigration guidance, job-matching tools, and social networking recommendations.
 - Ensured smooth communication between the user interface and the backend server for real-time data updates.
 - Used Google Maps for location-based services and other APIs to enhance user experience.